newswirecom/testing-app/README.md

-## Front-end Developer Testing Project
+## Newswire Developer Testing Project

 The goal of this project is to create a "Task Manager" web application with Vue.js and Laravel as the backend API.